 - The hull of the boat is the main body of the boat excluding the sail, motor or oars.
 The left side is referred to as the port side while the right side is referred to as the starboard side.
 The front of the boat is called bow and the back is called the stern.
 The boat’s width at the widest point from the starboard to the port side is called the boat’s beam.

 - Houseboats are the term for boats where people live.
 These boats have a very similar inside to a house.
 Most houseboats aren’t used for transportation at all and just stay in one place.

 - Ferries are the boats that are used to carry cars and people across lakes.
 There are ferries that are built to carry hundreds of cars while there are others that are only built to carry a few.

-- Boats are built to be very strong, however collision with other boats or objects can still cause the boat to sink.
-In 1987, the ferry named Dona Paz collided with an oil tanker which cause 4,375 deaths.
-Another popular ferry that has sunk due to collision with an ice berg is the Titanic.
-This ship was considered unsinkable, but had a tragic accident in 1912.
+- Boats are built to be very strong, however, collision with other boats or objects can still cause the boat to sink.
+In 1987, the ferry named Dona Paz collided with an oil tanker which causes 4,375 deaths.
+Another popular ferry that has sunk due to collision with an iceberg is the Titanic.
+This ship was considered unsinkable but had a tragic accident in 1912.
 1,517 people died when the ship sunk.

 Get to know more about Sailing License Sydney Australia